 Every child up to age 18 receives a participation ribbon, and is eligible for awards based on their entry category.
 First, second, and third place entries in individual categories receive a prize ribbon and a small cash award.
 Group entries such as marching units and floats are eligible for a prize ribbon.

-Children 7 to 18 and accompanying parents who are in the parade receive a ticket for free admission to the fair until we run out.
-Those tickets are good for admission until 1 p.m. on August 13.
+Children and accompanying adults who are in the parade receive a ticket for free admission to the fair UNTIL WE RUN OUT.
+Tickets are good for one day’s admission during the fair.

-If you’d like, decorate your bike for free at William Knight Elementary in the covered area on Monday, August 11, from 3-6:30 p.m., the afternoon before the parade.
+Kids can decorate their bike for free at William Knight Elementary in the covered area on Monday, August 11, from 3-6:30 p.m., the afternoon before the parade.
 We’ll have lots of flowers, streamers, and fun one-of-a-kind items!
 Then, you can leave your bike at the school overnight, where it will be safely stored.
 Just pick it up Tuesday morning starting at 8 a.m. when you register for the parade.

 Entry Categories: